-The Stdin/Stdout/Stderr routines allow these file steams to be redirected on a per thread basis, e.g. calling epicsSetThreadStdout will affect only the thread which calls it.
+The epicsSetThreadStdoin/Stdout/Stderr routines allow the standard file steams to be redirected on a per thread basis, e.g. calling epicsSetThreadStdout will affect only the thread which calls it.
+To cancel a stream redirection, pass a NULL argument in another call to the same redirection routine that was used to set it.